opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/update.md

     This statement can be executed to update a table with information for other tables in the same database.
 For details about clauses in the  **SELECT**  statement, see  [SELECT](select.md).

+    When a single column is updated, the ORDER BY and LIMIT clauses can be used.
+When multiple columns are updated, the ORDER BY and LIMIT clauses cannot be used.

 -   **from\_list**

     Specifies a list of table expressions, allowing columns from other tables to appear in the  **WHERE**  condition and the update expressions.
 This is similar to the list of tables that can be specified in the  **FROM**  clause of a  **SELECT**  statement.